Mathematical aspects and simulation of electron-electron scattering in graphene: Semiclassical transport and electron-electron scattering

-where we have explicitly written only the dependence of $f_\alpha$ on $\mathbf{k}$ for the sake of simplicity.
+where the Kronecker symbol $\delta_{\mathbf{k}_1 + \mathbf{k}_2 = \mathbf{k}'_1 + \mathbf{k}'_2} $ expresses the momentum conservation.
+We have explicitly written only the dependence of $f_\alpha$ on $\mathbf{k}$ for the sake of simplicity.
 Eq.s (\ref{transport}) include both the electron-phonon and the electron-electron scatterings, even if for low densities the second one is usually considered negligible.

-The $S_{\alpha',\alpha}^{\eta}$'s are the transition rate due to the scattering of electrons with phonons in the $\eta$ branch, where $\eta$ ranges in the set LA (longitudinal acoustic), TA (transversal acoustic), LO (longitudinal optical), TO (transversal optical) and $K$ phonons.
-Indeed there exist also the flexural mode, the so-called $Z$-phonons, but they do not interact with electrons and play a relevant role only for the determination of the crystal temperature \cite{CoRo}. $S_{ee}$ is the electron-electron transition rate.
+The $S_{\alpha',\alpha}^{\nu}$'s are the transition rate due to the scattering of electrons with phonons in the $\nu$ branch, where $\nu$ ranges in the set LA (longitudinal acoustic), TA (transversal acoustic), LO (longitudinal optical), TO (transversal optical) and $K$ phonons.
+Indeed there exist also the flexural modes, the so-called $Z$-phonons, but they do not interact with electrons and play a relevant role only for the determination of the crystal temperature \cite{CoRo}. $S_{ee}$ is the electron-electron transition rate.
 Umklapp effects will be neglected.

 The transition rate due to the scattering of electrons with phonons in the $\nu$th branch has the form